Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --project_path [PROJECT_PATH], -pj [PROJECT_PATH]
                             Path of the project folder.
 If none is given, the current directory is used.
-      --closed_fasta_files CLOSED_FASTA_FILES [CLOSED_FASTA_FILES ...], -r CLOSED_FASTA_FILES [CLOSED_FASTA_FILES ...]
+      --closed_fasta_files CLOSED_FASTA_FILES [CLOSED_FASTA_FILES ...], -c CLOSED_FASTA_FILES [CLOSED_FASTA_FILES ...]
                             Path of the closed fasta files.
       --mutation_table MUTATION_TABLE, -m MUTATION_TABLE
-                            Path of the mutation table which stores the mutation information between the query strain and closed strain of the query one.
+                            Path of the mutation table which stores the mutation information between the query genome and closed genome of the query one.
 For example, please check https://github.com/Sung-
                             Huan/ANNOgesic/blob/master/tutorial_data/mutation.csv
       --output_format OUTPUT_FORMAT [OUTPUT_FORMAT ...], -o OUTPUT_FORMAT [OUTPUT_FORMAT ...]
-                            Please assign the filename of output file and the strain names (listed in target_id of mutation table) which should be included in the specific output file.
+                            Please assign the filename of output file and the genome names (listed in Target_id of mutation table) which should be included in the specific output file.
-                            For example: $FILE_PATH1:strain1,strain2
+                            For example: $FILE_PATH1:genome1,genome2
-                            $FILE_PATH2:strain3.
-FILE_PATH1 is a output fasta file which includes the information of strain1 and strain2 (import multi-strains to one file should be separated by ",".)
-And FILE_PATH2 is for strain3.
-The multiple output files are splitted by space
+                            $FILE_PATH2:genome3.
+FILE_PATH1 is a output fasta file which includes the information of genome1 and genome2 (import multi-genomes to one file should be separated by ",".)
+And FILE_PATH2 is for genome3.
+The multiple output files are splitted by spaces.

 - **Output files**

-**Fasta files of updated genome**: The updated fasta files are stored in ``$ANNOgesic_folder/output/updated_reference/fasta``.
+**Fasta files of updated genome**: The updated fasta files are stored in ``$ANNOgesic_folder/output/updated_references/fasta_files``.

 .. _annotation_transfer:

 annotation_transfer (annotation transfer)
 -----------------------------------------

-``annotation transfer`` is the subcommand for transferring the annotation from closed strain to the real query strain.
+``annotation transfer`` is the subcommand for transferring the annotation from the closed genomes to the real query genomes.
 To achieve this, `RATT <http://www.sanger.ac.uk/resources/software/pagit/>`_ is integrated in ANNOgesic.
-The higher similarity between closed strain and query strain are, the more precise the performance is.
+The higher similarity between closed genomes and query genomes are, the more precise the performance is.
 Before running ``annotation transfer``, please run ``source $PAGIT_HOME/sourceme.pagit`` first. it will modify the path for executing RATT.
 If you use Dockerfile to execute ANNOgesic, the path modification can be skipped.